telerik/xaml-docs/controls/radgridview/columns/columntypes/column-types-combobox-column.md

 >tipYou can download a runnable project of the previous example from our online SDK repository:[ComboboxColumnItemsSourceBinding](https://github.com/telerik/xaml-sdk/GridView/ComboboxColumnItemsSourceBinding__).

 >If you are setting GridViewComboBoxColumn's __ItemsSource__ property you should specify a valid __Source__ for it.
 Please refer to this [troubleshooting article]({%slug gridview-troubleshooting-blank-cells%}).

->tipYou can download a __runnable project__ suggesting a modification for performance improvement from our online SDK repository: [LightweightComboboxColumn](https://github.com/telerik/xaml-sdk/GridView/LightweightComboboxColumn).

 >You can also check the [SDK Samples Browser]({%slug sdk-samples-browser%}) that provides a more convenient approach in exploring and executing the examples in the Telerik XAML SDK repository.